Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-bulk-import-with-droppath.md

 In general, we don't recommend this method, since most developers don't want to overwrite packages and instead version their packages.

-However, if your organization is comfortable with overwriting packages, you can fix this warning by checking the box "Overwrite packages in feed" when importing packages (see [Step 3](#step-3))
+However, if your organization is comfortable with overwriting packages, you can fix this warning by checking the box "Overwrite packages in feed" when importing packages (see [Step 3](#step-3)).

 ### Issue: “An error occurred in the web application: Could not find file …”

 This warning may occur if the package was deleted from the drive for some reason.

-You will see this page when you navigate to the Files tab of the deleted package:
+You will see this page when you navigate to the "Files" tab of the deleted package:

 ![ProGet could not find a file.](/resources/docs/bulkimportviadroppath-unexpectederror-missingfile.png){height="" width="50%"}